vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 bull-banner etc., in short, a ‘tableau de la troupe’.
-The physical image in the sacred compound is not defineḍIf our interpretation is correct, it may be any image, most often a liṅga, considered by the Pāśupata laymen as ‘the image’ (m¯urti) of Mahādeva, a designation that for the initiate is true only in metaphorical sense.
+The physical image in the sacred compound is not defined.
+If our interpretation is correct, it may be any image, most often a liṅga, considered by the Pāśupata laymen as ‘the image’ (m¯urti) of Mahādeva, a designation that for the initiate is true only in metaphorical sense.
 36

 The definition of God’s figure of grace